lucaslouca/swift-concurrency/README.md

 <img src="https://cloud.githubusercontent.com/assets/10542894/8528424/3f967654-2413-11e5-9af0-ac9617434c43.gif">
 </section>
 ### Scenario
 This scenario implemented can be part of a grocery delivery system like <a href="https://www.instacart.com">Instacart</a>, where users place orders (not implemented here) for groceries to be delivered to them at a given address and time.
-These orders can then be viewed by couriers registered with the system that can pick and carry out an order.
-This project implements the part of such a system needed by a courier that wants an overview of orders in a region.
+These orders can then be viewed by couriers, registered with the system, who can pick and carry out an order.
+This project implements the system's part needed by a courier who wants an overview of orders in a region.

 An order contains the following information:
  - Delivery address